 Fit: Short mattresses may have issues

 The Hanna Kay has polyester-knit stretch-to-fit sides that are intended to fit mattresses up to 16 inches deep.
 At the bottom of each stretchy side is a single row of elastic designed to anchor the mattress pad in place.
 Our test mattress was 12 inches deep, which left some fabric to spare.
 We tucked it underneath the mattress and didn’t have any problems with the overall fit.
 The pad stayed in place throughout the night, despite regular tossing and turning.
 If your mattress is shallower than 10 inches, though, the Hanna Kay may not work for you as it’ll likely slip around.

 Durability: Wash it often, wash it hot

 Let’s talk about one of the other purposes of a mattress pad: protection.
-Mattress pads prevent allergens, perspiration, bacteria, and other nasties from working their way into your mattress.
-If you ever need to wash the mattress pad itself, it’s not too troublesome, either.
+Mattress pads prevent allergens, perspiration, bacteria, and more from working their way into your mattress.
+If you ever need to wash the mattress pad itself, it’s not too troublesome.
 The Hanna Kay stands out when it comes to washability.
-It can be washed with hot water and dried on high heat.
-If you ever find yourself dealing with things like lice, bed bugs, or tough stains, those high temperatures are exactly what you need.
+It can be washed with hot water and dried on high heat: If you ever find yourself dealing with things like lice, bed bugs, or tough stains, those high temperatures are exactly what you need.

-We’re confident that even with frequent washings, this pad will last years to come.
+We’re confident that even with frequent washings, this pad will last for years to come.

 We held our breath when washing it on high and checked for pilling or displacement of the filling.
 To our delight, there was no pilling on the quilted top or any loss of stretch on the sides.
 Even better, the filling didn’t displace; it felt just like it had when it came out of the package.